robwebdev/ember-cli-staticboot/README.md

 # Ember-cli-static-site

-Build static sites using Ember CLI.
-An early example usage can be found at [ember-cli-static-site-website](https://github.com/robwebdev/ember-cli-static-site-website).
+An addon for building static sites using Ember CLI and FastBoot.

 `ember install ember-cli-static-site`